🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Buying low and selling high can yield these advantages to investors.

-• Bargain-buying opportunities.
+• Potential bargain-buying opportunities.
 If investor sentiment is causing fear and panic to take over the market and push stock prices down, that could open a door for buy low, sell high investors as they buy the dip.
 Individuals who ignore market panic could purchase stocks and other securities at a discount, only to benefit later once the market rebounds and prices begin to rise again.

 • Potential for high returns.
 An investor skilled at spotting trendings and reading the market cycle could reap sizable profits using a buy low, sell high strategy.
 The wider the gap between a stock’s purchase and sale price, the higher the profit margin.